Orphenadrine: History

 George Rieveschl was a professor of chemistry at the University of Cincinnati and led a research program working on antihistamines.
 In 1943, one of his students, Fred Huber, synthesized diphenhydramine.
 Rieveschl worked with Parke-Davis to test the compound, and the company licensed the patent from him.
 In 1947 Parke-Davis hired him as their Director of Research.
 While he was there, he led the development of orphenadrine, an analog of diphenhydramine.

 Prior to the development of amantadine in the late 1960s and then other drugs, anticholinergics like orphenadrine were the mainstay of Parkinson's treatment.

 Formulation

 Orphenadrine has been available as a citrate salt and a hydrochloride salt; in the US as of February 2016 the citrate form was available in tablets, extended release tablets, compounding powder and by injection for acute use in a hospital setting.

 Orphenadrine is often available mixed with aspirin, paracetamol/acetaminophen, ibuprofen, caffeine, and/or codeine.

-The brand names Norflex and Norgesic are formulations of the citrate salt of orphenadrine and Disipal is the hydrochloride salt.
+The brand names Norflex, Norgesic, and Anarex are formulations of the citrate salt of orphenadrine, and Disipal is the hydrochloride salt.